ErickIR/UnitTestingExamples/README.md

+## What's TDD?
+Test-driven development (TDD) is a software development process relying on software requirements being converted to test cases before software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
+This is opposed to software being developed first and test cases created later.

+## How to TDD? and what's Red-Green-Refactor?
+1. Add a test
+2. Run all tests.
+The new test should fail because it should not be implemented yet.
+3. Write the simples code that passes the new test.
+4. All tests should now pass.
+5. Refactor as needed, using tests after each refactor to ensure that functionality is preserved.
+* **SOLID**
+* **DRY**
+* **KISS**
+* **YAGNI**

+## Test Structure
+* Arrange
+* Act
+* Assert
+* Cleanup

 ## The Three Rules of TDD

 1. You are not allowed to write any production code unless it is to make a failing unit test pass.